RayAnd/voysis-ios/README.md

-WARNING: This is a beta release of the Voysis Android SDK.
+WARNING: This is a beta release of the Voysis iOS SDK.

 Voysis iOS Swift SDK
 =====================